 Dedicated to all of the girls out there who understand what it is to love something that will forever remain free.

 [We will skip to Chapter 3 or 4.
 There is some plot and character introduction.
-The protagonist is named Jane Marie Normalgirl and she and her eighteen siblings are having to move farther west with their Pa there in the year 1855.
+The protagonist is named Jane Marie Normalgirl and she and her eighteen siblings are having to move farther west with their Papa there in the year 1855.
 Ma and some siblings died recently and times are hard but hints of wild horses keep the reader interested.]

 Jane Marie’s lips were definitely cracking.
 She was very, very thirsty.
-How many hours had they been estranged from the rest of the wagon train?
+How many hours had they been lost from the rest of the wagon train?
 She could not remember.
-Why had her littlest sister, Jane Jane, wandered off and required tracking?
+Why had her littlest sister, Jane Jane, wandered off and so required tracking?
 For that matter, why hadn’t the wagon train waited for them to return?
 Were there really so many Normalgirl children that two of the best-loved Janes were so easily overlooked?